ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-step4.md

 |Cloud Provider |Type|
 |Cloud Provider |POC Name |
 |Cloud Provider |POC Phone |
 {: caption="Table 1.
-Information collected from the user" caption-side="top"}
+Information collected from the user" caption-side="bottom"}

 The following default information is used in the application setup.